-- The person(s) being nominated for an award - The FBI and other DOJ components for results of background vetting - Nomination Review Board members for nomination input and result - There is a privacy risk of collection of information without proper consent.
-In order to ensure that individuals provide informed consent to the collection of personal information, users of the OVC National Crime Victims' Service Awards Nomination System are presented with a link to the Privacy Act 552a(e)(3) notice. - There is a privacy risk of potential unauthorized access to PII in the system and loss of access to data.
+- There is a privacy risk arising from the collection of inaccurate or outdated information on individuals.
+In order to mitigate this risk, the online CBOB Nomination System collects information from a variety of sources, including: - o The person nominating a person for an award - o The person(s) being nominated for an award - o The FBI and other DOJ components for results of background vetting - o CBOB Review Board members for nomination input and result - There is a privacy risk of collection of information without proper consent.
+In order to ensure that individuals provide informed consent to the collection of personal information, users of the online CBOB Nomination System are presented with a link to the Privacy Act 552a(e)(3) notice. - There is a privacy risk of potential unauthorized access to PII in the system and loss of access to data.
 In order to mitigate these risks, OJP maintains several security and privacy administrative, technical, and physical controls over the information, including: - Secure transmission and storage: This information is captured via web forms which are transmitted over HTTPS into the DEx BJA website.
 The system leverages cloud service providers that maintain an authority to operate in accordance with applicable laws, rules, and policies, including Federal Risk and Authorization Management Program (FedRAMP) requirements.
-Internet connections are protected by multiple firewalls. - Access controls: Once captured, this data is only visible to site managers within the given site.
+Internet connections are protected by multiple firewalls. - O Access controls: Once captured, this data is only visible to site managers within the given site.
 In addition to the site manager role, the user must also authenticate via DIAMD (two-factor authentication) in order to access this data.
-The demographics metadata is protected by both a security role in DEx (site manager) as well as DIAMD (two-factor authentication). - Backups: Backup information will be maintained in accordance with a government contract that requires adherence to applicable laws, rules, and policies. - Vulnerability scans: Security personnel conduct periodic vulnerability scans using DOJ-approved software to ensure security compliance and security logs are enabled for all computers to assist in troubleshooting and forensics analysis during incident investigations.
+The demographics metadata is protected by both a security role in DEx (site manager) as well as DIAMD (two-factor authentication). - Backups: Backup information will be maintained in accordance with a government contract that requires adherence to applicable laws, rules, and policies. - O Vulnerability scans: Security personnel conduct periodic vulnerability scans using DOJ-approved software to ensure security compliance and security logs are enabled for all computers to assist in troubleshooting and forensics analysis during incident investigations.